< Back to blog

 Your OR schedule was built to run on time.
 It rarely does.
-A global meta-analysis of 306,635 surgical cases found that 18% of operations are cancelled on the intended day of surgery — and the majority of those cancellations are driven by administrative and structural failures, not clinical emergencies [1].
+A University of Pennsylvania and Mayo Clinic review of 34,561 surgical cases found a 12.1% overall cancellation rate — and the majority of those cancellations were driven by administrative and structural failures, not clinical emergencies, with 73.1% of cancellations occurring before patients even arrived at the hospital [1].
 At $36–$47 per OR-minute, a single disrupted 30-minute block costs a facility up to $1,410 in idle capacity before you account for extended staff time and the downstream cases that slip [2].
 We work with OR managers and surgical services directors across the country, and the programs that run the tightest, most resilient daily schedules share one thing in common: they stopped treating disruption as an exception to be managed and started treating it as a variable to be absorbed [Opmed].
 Below, we map the four structural reasons OR schedules collapse before the first case closes — and the operational changes that turn a fragile board into one that bends without breaking.

 What "Schedule Disruption" Actually Costs You